 She's from England?
 She's only twenty years old?
-She seems nice?
 And she's a live-in maid with her own room in the house?

 That's so great for you.
 Someone near your own age.

 But there's something wrong with her?
-She's missing two fingers on her left hand?
-It was an injury?
-She worked in a textile factory in England before coming to Canada?
-That's where it happened?
+She's missing two fingers on her left hand because of an accident in a textile factory in England where she worked?